-5.37 The Council has an established Code of Practice for Minor Amendments to Planning Permissions that have already been granted planning permissions.
+5.36 The Council has an established Code of Practice for Minor Amendments to Planning Permissions that have already been granted planning permissions.
 A definition of 'minor amendment' is included in the Glossary.
 This Code sets out how Ealing's Planning Services will consider minor amendments, so that applicants and their agents, as well as other interested parties, including neighbours, can understand the basis for any decision.
 Neighbours will not be notified of minor amendments.

-If a proposed minor amendment does not meet the criteria set out in the Code of Practice, a revised application will be invited and, when submitted, neighbours will be notified in accordance with the procedures set out in this document.
+5.37If a proposed minor amendment does not meet the criteria set out in the Code of Practice, a revised application will be invited and, when submitted, neighbours will be notified in accordance with the procedures set out in this document.
 In addition, the Government has produced guidance, in October 2010, relating to minor material amendments to approved planning proposals which confirms that developers can apply, under the terms of Section 73 of the Town and Country Planning Act (which allows changes to the conditions applying to existing permissions) if the permission includes a suitable condition listing approved plans.
 The guidance contains a definition of 'minor material amendment' stating that: "A minor material amendment is one whose scale and nature results in a development which is not substantially different from the one which has been approved."

-5.38 If a proposed amendment does not meet the criteria set out in the Code of Practice a revised application will be invited and, when submitted, neighbours will be notified of the new application.
+5.38 If a proposed amendment does not meet the criteria set out in the Code of Practice a revised application will be invited and, when submitted, a site notice will be displayed near the site to publicise the new application.